 Kenneth Waldie, a young father of four and my cousin, is buried in Manhattan.
 Not in, exactly.
-More properly, his remains cling to Manhattan, are smeared across the island, are still driven through and trodden on by the city's heedless passersby, are still being swept from its stoops, are still gathering in its dark, still places, are being laid down as just another layer of human fallout.
+More properly, his remains were smeared across the island, were inhaled in a toxic cloud, were trodden on by the city's heedless passersby, were swept from its stoops.
+Some of what was him might still gather in dark, still places, laid down as another layer of human fallout.

-It's possible to think that he's still held in Manhattan's generous marine light, but I should not.
+It's possible to think that he's still held in Manhattan's generous marine light, but I should not think so.

-But there also is Whitman, pressing against the crowd thronging at the ferry slip, pressing himself against the bodies of the city, and if I cannot believe that "every atom belonging to me as good belongs to you," I cannot disbelieve it either.
+But there is Whitman also, pressing against the crowd thronging at the ferry slip, pressing himself against the bodies of the city, and if I cannot believe that "every atom belonging to me as good belongs to you," I cannot disbelieve it either.

-Even if my cousin is not suspended safe above Manhattan, I could still suspend my doubt.
+Even if my cousin is not suspended safe as atoms in air above Manhattan, I could still suspend my doubt.

-There is no Catholic rite for discharging the "corporal work of mercy" that is burying the dead when there is no corpse to bury.
+There is no Catholic rite for discharging the "corporal work of mercy" of burying the dead when there is no corpse to bury.
 A memorial mass is said instead.
 A photo stands in for the utterly departed.

-(I wonder if, in the midst of the Cold War, Catholic theologians picked over the customs of my faith to provide a suitably reverent solution to the problem of the faithful rendered into atoms by a nuclear bomb.)
+(I wonder if, in the midst of the Cold War, Catholic theologians picked over the customs of my faith to provide a suitably reverent solution to the problem burying the faithful who had been rendered into atoms by a nuclear bomb.)

 Requiem aeternam dona eis, Domine; et lux perpetua luceat eis.
-Timeless sleep in perpetual daylight, illogically, they're joined in my prayers.
-Light and undreaming sleep - those original guards against the dead's unquiet.
+Eternal rest grant him, O Lord, and may perpetual light shine upon him.
+Timeless sleep in everlasting brightness, though illogical, are joined in prayers for the dead.
+Light and undreaming sleep - those original guards against the dead's suspected unquiet.

-I can't remember a single thing about the 24 hours he spent in my father's house among sullen men.
+I can't remember a single thing about the 24 hours my cousin spent in my father's house among sullen men.

 D. J. Waldie, author, historian, and as the New York Times said in 2007, "a gorgeous distiller of architectural and social history," writes about Los Angeles on KCET's SoCal Focus blog.